saitejaY-119/CarRentalSystem/README.md

 # CarRentalSystem
-A Java Console based application
+A Java Console based application where you can rent a car based on the availability